Constellation-Labs/constellation/terraform/aws/README.md

 Now, you can either use `autostart` or manually run commands step by step, depending on the use case.

+Make sure to add your public key to `./ssh_keys.sh` for accessing nodes!

 ### Autostart

 Use `autostart` which assembles the project and starts a cluster automatically.
 You have to provide a number of instances.